spawnmarvel/quickguides/amqp/Readme.md

 * Open

-AMQP Shovel MTLS  with SNI = hostname - RFC-6125
+## AMQP Shovel MTLS URI with SNI and RFC-6125